pachterlab/P_2026/README.md

-Repository for the paper "Spectral requirements for cooperation"
+Code to reproduce Figure 1 in the paper "Spectral requirements for cooperation" by Lior Pachter